delacruzjohnlouiep/CPP-102-WEEK1/README.md

-# CPP-102-WEEK1
+# CPP102 Week 1 Activity
-Dela Cruz, John Louie P.
+Name: Dela Cruz, John Louie P.
+Section: 1CPE-A
-CPP102 - Programming Logic and Design
+Course: CPP102 - Programming Logic and Design Introduction to Python Logic and Design

-CPE1-A
-Week 1 Reflection:
+## Reflection
+Github is useful for progamming student becauseit allows them to store, manage and shere their code, track changes and projects, and collaborate with other developers while building a portfolio of their work.